 Panel \ref{fig02}(f) contrasts the different impacts of SOC strength $\lambda_{\rm SOC}$ on OHC and SHC.
 As anticipated, the SHC vanishes for $\lambda_{\rm SOC} = 0$, as the SOC is essential for generating spin currents.
 In contrast, the OHC is finite for $\lambda_{\rm SOC}=0$.
 This result generalizes the SOC-free emergence of the OHC, which was demonstrated for ideal disorder-free systems~\cite{Go2018}, to disordered systems.
 SHC and OHC behave differently as $\lambda_{\rm SOC}$ increases.
 SHC increases rapidly with $\lambda_{\rm SOC}$, though SHC decays for $\lambda_{\rm SOC}>0.4$ eV, where the charge current is suppressed [Fig.~\ref{fig02}(c)].
 In contrast, OHC decreases almost monotonically with increasing $\lambda_{\rm SOC}$, which is attributed primarily to the suppression of the charge current at high $\lambda_{\rm SOC}$ values.
 Notably, even with strong SOC, the OHC remains significantly larger than SHC, underscoring the dominant role of orbital transport in the system.

-Figure~\ref{fig03} shows the dependence of the OHC density, $\langle {\cal J}^{L_z} \rangle = \langle I^{L_z} \rangle / L$, and the orbital Hall angle on the Anderson disorder strength $U$, averaged over 300 disorder realizations, for the square device in Fig.~\ref{fig01}(d).
-For simplicity, and because a realistically small spin-orbit coupling (SOC) has negligible impact on our results, we set $\lambda_{\rm SOC} = 0$ here and in all following calculations.
+Figure~\ref{fig03} shows the OHC density $\langle {\cal J}^{L_z} \rangle = \langle I^{L_z} \rangle / L$ and orbital Hall angle as functions of Anderson disorder strength $U$, averaged over 300 disorder realizations for the square device in Fig.~\ref{fig01}(d).
+To simplify the analysis, we set $\lambda_{\rm SOC} = 0$, as realistic SOC values have negligible impact on our results.

-Panels (a) and (c) present the results for a fixed device size of $60a \times 60a$, with varying $sp$ hopping amplitudes of $t_{sp} = 0.3$, 0.5, and 0.7~eV.
-These panels show how changes in $t_{sp}$ affect both the magnitude and stability of the orbital Hall response.
-In contrast, panels (b) and (d) examine the effect of device size on the orbital Hall response, considering dimensions of $L = 60a$, $100a$, and $120a$ with $t_{sp} = 0.5$~eV.
-The results show the OHC and angle scale with device size, highlighting the system's sensitivity to geometric changes in the presence of disorder.
-However, the qualitative behavior is consistent across all three sizes, and the OHC begins to converge for $L \sim 100a$.
+Panels~(a) and (c) display results for fixed device size $60a \times 60a$ and varying $sp$ hopping $t_{sp} = 0.3$, 0.5, and 0.7~eV, showing how $t_{sp}$ influences both the magnitude and robustness of the orbital Hall response.
+Panels~(b) and (d) fix $t_{sp} = 0.5$~eV and vary the device size ($L = 60a$, $100a$, $120a$), demonstrating the scaling of OHC and angle with geometry.
+The behavior converges for $L \sim 100a$, indicating a saturation regime.

 Figure~\ref{fig03}(a) clearly shows that disorder can significantly enhance the orbital Hall conductivity and even reverse the sign of the OHC, as observed in the system with $t_{sp}=0.5$ eV, where the OHE is positive for $U=0$ and becomes negative for increasing values of $U$.